Joe Lieberman withdraws from consideration to be next FBI Director

 "With your selection of Marc Kasowitz to represent you in the various investigations that have begun, I do believe it would be best to avoid any appearance of a conflict of interest, given my role as a senior counsel in the law firm of which Marc is the senior partner," Lieberman wrote Trump in the letter.

+Lieberman also said the appointment of Robert Mueller as special counsel to oversee the Department of Justice's Russia investigation reassured him the integrity of the agency would remain intact amid the recent turmoil.

-Trump had said last week that Lieberman was a leading candidate to head the bureau after his dismissal of Director James Comey earlier this month.
-But Democrats on Capitol Hill quickly expressed concerns about his nomination after his name was floated as a finalist.
+Trump had said last week that Lieberman was a leading candidate to head the bureau, news that did not go over well with Lieberman's former colleagues on Capitol Hill.

 Lieberman, who unsuccessfully ran as Al Gore's running mate in 2000 and waged his own presidential bid four years later, lost his Democratic Senate primary race in Connecticut in 2006.
 He went on to win re-election as an independent, and in 2008 endorsed Republican Sen. John McCain for president.